Home icon

 • Ask the children, “What are some things you know about birds?”
 “How can we tell that something is a bird, and not a dog or a fish?”
 Make a topic web or a list of their ideas and questions about birds.

 • Take small groups of children outdoors.
 Ask them to quietly watch and listen for birds all around them.
 Check for bird tracks in the dust or snow.
-Help children identify the birds they see using a field guide, the Illinois Common Birds poster, or other colorful pictures.
+Help children identify the birds they see using a field guide, a poster about birds, or other colorful pictures.

 Take a close look at birds.